 - a county;

 - a city;

 - a town;

-- a school district:
+- a school district;

 - a hospital district;

 - a public authority;

 - a public corporation;

 - a public commission;

 - a special district;

-- a political subdivision; or
+- a political subdivision; and

 - [for depository and collateral provisions only Minn.
-Stat. §§ 118A.02 and 118A.03] an American Indian tribal government entity located within a reservation.
+Stat. §§ 118A.02 and 118A.03] an American Indian tribal government entity located within a federally recognized American Indian reservation.

 Minn.
 Stat. § 118A.01, subd.
 2. This section does not apply to entities whose investment authority is specified under Minn.
 Stat. ch.
-11A or 356A.
+11A (Investment of State and Pension Assets), or 356A (Public Pension Fiduciary Responsibility).
 Id.